tstuefe/JEP387/jep.md

 It is assumed that the consensus is not to re-implement Metaspace in a completely different way.
 Were that to happen, e.g. a hypothetical switch back to PermGen-in-Java-heap or a re-implementation using platform malloc, this proposal would be moot.

-Parts (B2) and (C) assume that committing and uncommitting memory can be done reasonably cheap.
-If that turns out to be untrue, implementation would have to be adjusted to reduce frequency of commit/uncommit calls, but that would not invalidate the basic idea.

 Dependencies
 -----------